amhooman/Vengeance/README.md

 - Change the favlet style (Done✔️)
 - Add more games (In Progress🚧)
 - Add Shadow DOM
-- Add focus to integrated games
+- Add focus to integrated games (Done✔️)
 - Add update check

 (*While these features are planned, they are subject to change due to the project being in alpha!*)